NIC ceramics instructor recognized by BC arts community - BC Local News

-A long-time North Island College (NIC) instructor and master potter is receiving recognition for their contributino to the cultural and economic fabric of B.C.
+Denman Island master potter, and long-time North Island College (NIC) instructor, Gordon Hutchens, is receiving recognition for his contribution to the cultural and economic fabric of B.C.

-Gordon Hutchens has received a Carter Wosk Award in Applied Art and Design.

 The award honours his career as a master potter and describes him as a producer of a “wide variety of work from sculptural to functional and utilizes an extremely broad range of techniques.”
 Hutchens’ pottery “allows everyday objects to transcend their practical nature with magic and beauty,” states the ceremony program.

-An instructor at NIC since 1999 and a Denman Island resident, Hutchens has exhibited his work around the world.
+An instructor at NIC since 1999, Hutchens has exhibited his work around the world.

 He became intrigued by pottery at the age of 14 after visiting Japan where the art form and artists were highly revered.
 Throughout his career, he has experimented with and expanded the art form and shared his knowledge as an esteemed teacher in BC and Canada.

-“Sharing his years of research and experience with the students is a priviledge for our program,” she said.
+“Sharing his years of research and experience with the students is a privilege for our program,” she said.

 Hutchens’ work is well known for the diversity of his glazes and the strength and refinement of his forms.
 He uses different clays from all over North America, including a clay from his own property on Denman Island.